Testura/Testura.Mutation/README.md

 #### DotNetPath

 If you use dotnet as test runner and we can't find dotnet.exe automatically it is possible to set it manually with this property.

+#### Mutator

+A list of all the mutators that you want to run (look further below for tags and the default ones if you don't specifiy any mutators).

 ### WPF Application